hudson155/kairo/kairo-rest-feature/README.md

 Under the hood, this Feature uses [Ktor](https://ktor.io/).
 Even if you're not building a REST API, you might need to include this to support health checks.

+**Implementation notes:**

+CIO is Ktor's custom coroutine-based I/O application engine factory.
+This is an alternative to Netty; CIO uses coroutines instead of threads for handling HTTP requests.
+There are some potential footguns with CIO when interacting with other libraries, especially those that use Thread-local variables.
+MDC is an example of one such library.
+More specifically, Java libraries that assume that an HTTP request will always be executed on the same thread, or assume that an HTTP request fill finish before another one is executed on the same thread are wrong when using CIO.
+`CoroutineContext`s must be used to manage thread contexts when switching coroutines in these cases.

 ## Usage

 ### Step 1: Include the dependency